Introduction to Scriptless Scripts

 $$ t=s-s' $$

-The above is very general however, by attaching auxiliary proofs too one can derive an adaptor signature that will let one translate correct movement of the auxiliary protocol into a valid signature.
+The above is very general.
+However, by attaching auxiliary proofs too, an adaptor signature can be derived that will allow the translation of correct movement of the auxiliary protocol into a valid signature.

 Simultaneous Scriptless Scripts

 The execution of separate transactions in an atomic fashion is achieved through preimages.
-If two transactions require the preimage to the same hash, once one is executed, the preimage is exposed so that the other one can be too.
-Atomic Swaps and Lightning channels use this construction.
+If two transactions require the preimage to the same hash, once one is executed, the preimage is exposed so that the other one can be as well.
+Atomic swaps and Lightning channels use this construction.

 $$ d=s-s'=k-k'+ex-e'x' $$